>

 Martin Lennon

-The National Highways Sector Scheme 18 (NHSS18) is the customised management system for landscaping and the environment (including ecology) and will be mandatory for all contractors working for the Highways England and other infrastructure providers.
+The National Highways Sector Scheme 18 (NHSS18) is the customised management system for landscaping and the environment (including ecology) and is a mandatory requirement for all contractors working for Highways England and other infrastructure providers.

 National Tree Safety Group